axiom-org/axiom/ts/src/iso/README.md

 Kademlia algorithm.

 `channel` contains the channel these nodes belong to, if that was a condition of the find.

+`nonce` is the nonce that was in the FindNode request

 ## Signal